How to Effectively Manage Remote Talent

 The Bottom Line

-The coronavirus pandemic has brought about new challenges and opportunities that managers may never have expected to experience in their lifetimes.
+The era of remote work has brought about new challenges and opportunities that managers may never have expected to experience in their lifetimes.
 However, it has also generated a new vision for how employees will work going forward—and this may not include working full-time in an office.
-As such, this pandemic provides a valuable opportunity for managers to positively—and with deliberate practice—hone their new skills as a remote manager.
+As such, it provides a valuable opportunity for managers to positively—and with deliberate practice—hone their new skills as a remote manager.
 Talent management from a distance will be the new norm in a globally dispersed and remote work environment, so it’s time to think about the potential for this new world of work.